 The Dewalt DWS774-GB sliding mitre saw is powerful, compact & accurate.
 The small footprint and clever design features, such as XPS, make this professional-level kit a joy to use.

 The compact dimensions of this Dewalt mitre saw, allow it to sit comfortably on a workbench and it’s portable too.
-The robust design means that it’s not the lightest mitre saw, but the two handles make it easy to move, use and store anywhere. (the handles are a great upgrade on the earlier model, used in our workshop!).
+The robust design means that it’s not the lightest mitre saw, but the two handles make it easy to move, use and store anywhere. (the handles are a great upgrade to the earlier model, that’s used in the Verum workshop!).

 SPECIFICATION: MAX CROSS CUT 250×62 | MAX MITRE CUT 173×62 | MAX BEVEL CUT 190×48 | POWER (220v – 240v) 1400w | BLADE SIZE 216mm | NO LOAD SPEED 6300 rpm | WEIGHT 12kg | SIZE H590 x D550 x L490mm | NOISE 104dB | WARRANTY 3 Years

 Sliding Mitre Saw for Large Material